de-grote/aoc2023/readme.md

 * day 2: actually way easier than day 1 and I had fun making it work.

+* day 3: challanging but still fun to solve, also my parsing in suboptimal again...

 ---

 Thanks for reading!